LarsThe18Th/MSX_Copyprotection/Moonblaster1.4.md

 (which it is not the case, because this sector is now split and we have written over the 2nd part when we shifted up sectors)

-This 'copy protection check' routine is stored on disk with very heavy encryption(a few iteration of Xor operations),so we are not going to mess with that.
+This 'copy protection check' routine is stored on disk with very heavy encryption, so we are not going to mess with that.
-Instead we will wait until this routine is loaded in memory unencrypted (at adress 0xD800),
-and intercept it when this routine is called.
+Instead we will wait until this routine is loaded in memory unencrypted (at adress 0xD800), and intercept it when this routine is called.
 I found out we only need to change one Byte to disable the 'copy protection check' (Writing a 0xC9 [RET] to adress 0xD8B7)